cellear/bd-xray-theme/README.md

-# Backdrop Outlined Theme
+# BD X-Ray Theme

 A minimal Backdrop CMS theme designed to visually demonstrate the structure of Backdrop's theming system through colored borders and labels.
-This theme makes it easy to understand how regions, blocks, and content nodes are organized and displayed.
+Like an X-ray for your site, this theme reveals the underlying structure, making it easy to understand how regions, blocks, and content nodes are organized and displayed.

 ## Project History